insect-autonomy/insect-autonomy.github.io/src/content/pages/speakers.md

 #     photo: "/speakers/placeholder.jpg"
 ---

 Listed below are the confirmed invited speakers for Insect Autonomy Workshop at IROS 2026.
+More speakers will be updated soon.